 - 1. SAR Operations - a.
 Describe areas of responsibility for search and rescue as defined by the National SAR Plan. - b.
 Describe areas of responsibility at the state level. - c.
 List several resources that might be used during a SAR event. - d.
 List several factors that may result in an aircraft being listed as missing. - e.
-Describe the basic principles of the ICS and define the major staff positions as used in SAR.

-- 2. Legal Aspects of SAR Operations - a.
-Define the terms "implied consent," "expressed consent," "Informed consent" and "abandonment." - b.
+Describe the basic principles of the ICS and define the major staff positions as used in SAR. - 2.
+Legal Aspects of SAR Operations - a.
+Define the terms "implied consent," "expressed consent," "informed consent" and "abandonment." - b.
 Define four facts necessary to prove negligence. - c.
 Describe at least two methods of reducing liability exposure. - d.
 Describe the circumstances when entry upon private property may be justified; define the problems involved with this action and possible solutions. - e.
 Briefly explain how the following legal concepts apply to search and rescue operations: - (1) Civil suits and criminal actions; - (2) Standards of care; - (3) The right to emergency assistance and duties to provide emergency assistance; - (4) Crime scene protection; - (5) Declaration of death and confirmation of death; and - (6) Confidentiality. - f.
 Outline basic principles of SAR ethics and public relations, including - (1) Personal Equipment Two basic principles for dealing with families - (2) Two practical methods to help assure confidentiality and - (3) Two principles for members when dealing with the media - 3.
 Personal Equipment - a.
 Explain these principles of clothing selection: - (1) List two advantages and one disadvantage of waterproof clothing; - (2) Explain the advantages and limitations of waterproof/breathable fabrics and softshell fabrics; - (3) Give one example of a clothing fabric that loses most of its warmth when wet and describe why, give two examples of clothing fabrics that retain most of their warmth when wet, and outline the implications for survival in cold, wet weather; - (4) Define "layer principle" and list two reasons why this principle is applicable to dressing for SAR operations; - (5) Define wicking and its roles in both cold and hot weather; and - (6) Give a rationale for the winter-travel principle of "dressing cold." - b.
-Explain the selection principles for these items: - (1) Boots; - (2) Sleeping bag; - (3) Ground protection and insulation; - (4) Backpack/daypack; - (5) Tent; - (6) Personal safety items; - (7) Fire starting aids; - (8) Items for signaling and navigation; - (9) Light sources and batteries;
+Explain the selection principles for these items: - (1) Boots; - (2) Sleeping bag; - (3) Ground protection and insulation; - (4) Backpack/daypack; - (5) Tent;